AdoryVo/lists/dailies.md

 - [PopIdle](https://popidle.the-sound.co.uk/) - Guess the album based on pixels from its album cover
 - [Spotle](https://spotle.io/) - Guess the music artist based off of hints about them

+## 🧑 People
+- [Chronogram](https://chronogram.chat) - Guess who the historical figure is by discussing with their reconstructed AI models
+- [Hertl](https://www.hertl.app) - Guess the NHL player based on clues
+- [Talldle](https://www.talldle.com) - Sort your favorite celebrities by height every day

 ## 🏠 Real Estate
 - [Housle](https://housle.house) - Guess the asking price of a house based on pictures and clues
 - [Listed](https://listed.fun) - Guess the sale price of a property based on pictures and clues